11 min read

 IT Helpdesk & Technical Support

 The most common launchpad.
 You learn troubleshooting, user interaction, and system fundamentals, skills that translate directly to SOC work.
-56% of hiring managers say training entry-level professionals to full independence takes 4-9 months (ISC2 2025), making this foundational experience invaluable.
+56% of hiring managers say training entry-level professionals to full independence takes 4-9 months (ISC2, 2025), making this foundational experience invaluable.

 Network Administration